AxisCommunications/docker-acap/README.md

 will be the default user inside the container.
 It will be mapped to the non-root user on the device, and the group will be mapped to the non-root users primary group.
-In order to get access inside the container to resources on the device that are group owned by any of the non-root users secondary groups these need to be added for the container user.
+In order to get access inside the container to resources on the device that are group owned by any of the non-root users secondary groups, these need to be added for the container user.
 This can be done by using `group_add` in a docker-compose.yaml (`--group-add` if using Docker cli).
-Unfortunately, adding the names of the secondary groups are not supported, instead the *mapped* ids of the groups need to be used.
-At the moment of writing this the mappings are
+Unfortunately, adding the name of a secondary group is not supported.
+Instead the *mapped* id of the group need to be used.
+At the moment of writing this the mappings are:

 | device group | container group id |
 | ------------ | ------------------ |